16 Easy Baseball Fundraising Ideas for Youth Teams

 Sponsors can provide cash or materials to create promotional items, giveaways, or other items that help the team raise funds.

-💡PRO TIP: Put a sponsorship form on your website to make it easier for local business owners to sponsor your team.
-Set up this page in minutes with a Jersey Watch account.
+💡Pro Tip: Create a baseball sponsorship form and add it to your website to make it easier for local business owners to sponsor your team.
+Set up this page in minutes with a free Jersey Watch account.

 2. Start a team raffle